fuzzy41316/CS537-Letter-Boxed-Game/README.md

      +---------+
        o  n  g
 ```
-You can create your own board going into your terminal (zsh, powershell, cmd, my [wsh](https://github.com/fuzzy41316/CS537-Unix-Shell-WSH).
+You can create your own board going into a shell (zsh, bash, my [wsh](https://github.com/fuzzy41316/CS537-Unix-Shell-WSH).
 The world is your oyster.), and typing this:
 ```bash
 $ echo -e "teb\nwih\nong\nsva\n" > example.board
 ```